harryho/blog-hugo/content/_index.md

 <!-- >*Hello World* is the classic starter project for any programmer.  -->

->*After I moved the old blog site from WordPress to github pages, I found it is much easier for managing my site with hugo and github.
-I am not passionate blogger.
-Blog to me is kind of note or collection of knowledge base, which comes from work, hobby and project.
-Github is the developer's favor instead of mainstream user, so I won't suggest everyone give a go.
+>*After I tried hugo to create a blog site 2 years ago, I found it is pretty simple to manage my site with hugo and github.
+Honestly, I am not a passionate blogger.
+My blog is more like peronsal notes or gallery of projects and experiences, which comes from work, hobby and individual projects.
+Github is the developer's favor instead of internet user, so I won't suggest everyone to dump your WordPress.
 Comparing to markdown and command line, WordPress's UI is more friendly to non-tech people.
-If you want to give a shot on your own, you can check out my note - [Create a blog on GitHub Pages](/blog/create-a-blog-on-github-pages), it shows you how I did it on Windows machine and make it available on your github page.*
+If you want to give a shot on your own, you can check out my note - [Create a blog on GitHub Pages](/blog/create-a-blog-on-github), it shows you how I did it my machine and make it available on your github page.*

 >*The `Hello World` home page comes from my old site.
-It has been updated for few times by adding some new programming languages and it is not supposed for developer.
+It has been updated for few times by adding some new programming languages and it is not written for developer.
 It is prepared for non-tech people who want to know what the program actually looks llike.*

 ```bash